Introduction

 Why does regular lubrication enhance the lifespan of garage door springs?

-To ensure effective lubrication, follow these steps:
+To make sure you’re lubricating effectively, follow these steps:

 How do balanced door operations contribute to spring durability?